 Idit's work has been exhibited internationally and is held in private and public collections.

 In 2018 Idit completed a practice led research at Central St Martin’s College of Art and Design in London, where her PhD thesis titled Art of Play in Zones of Conflict- the Case of Israel Palestine explored playful and interactive artworks in the context of interminable conflict and ongoing political change.
+Her thesis is available online at UAL research.

 Since 2012 Idit has also worked collaboratively with artist Helen Stratford.
 In 2015 the two formed Play Anywhere Now or Never project.